 A significant achievement for both the Office of the Chief Trial Counsel ("OCTC") and the State Bar Court, attorneys with substance abuse or mental health issues who are facing disciplinary charges may be referred to the ADP where their cases are handled with the dual objectives of public protection and rehabilitation.
-Experience is beginning to show that attorneys in the discipline system who participate in the LAP are honoring their obligations to their clients and to the profession.
+Experience is beginning to show that attorneys in the discipline system who participate in a structured recovery program such as the LAP are honoring their obligations to their clients and to the profession.